 Workshops will be available periodically and will be held in a computer lab and attendees encouraged to logon to a HPC machine and actively participate.
 Workshops will include:

 - How to use the education and research clusters.
 This workshop is designed to help students and faculty port and run existing applications to these machines that do not use accelerators.
+Slides from this workshop

 - How to use DDT and MAP for program debugging and profiling.

-- How to use the Nvidia K20 GPU.
+- How to use the Nvidia GPUs.

 - Program optimization techniques including the use of the MAP parallel debugger.